 In taking precautionary measures related to COVID-19, The Magdalen House has suspended all in-person meetings and phase requirements for The Next Step program.
 However, we have made temporary virtual modifications in the interim, and we are currently accepting new Next Step participants.
-Please note that we will resume the original, in-person requirements once we resume normal Operating Procedures.

 The purpose of The Next Step Program is to provide accountability and structure to any alcoholic woman seeking to sustain and grow in her recovery from alcoholism.